 In the conclusion of this Sierra Designs Clip Flashlight 2 Review I would say this is indeed an improved version of the classic tent.
 The price is very reasonable, the quality is there, the brand is very reliable.
 This is why I can fully recommend this tent.

-If you need a true solo tent from this series, check the Light Year 1 tent.
 Need more comfort from the same brand?
 Check this Sierra Designs Divine Light 2 FL tent.
 You might want to check this Big Agnes Copper Hotel HV UL2 with a huge porch and a vestibule.
 Otherwise, visit my page about tents and shelters, many of them are available there, you will find something for you.

 Thank you for reading.
 In the case of questions or comments, please use the comment box below.
 I wish you a nice day.